 12. Modest Millionaires

 Mel Dorion joined The Great Resignation in the early fall of 2021.
 She achieved her FIRE goal, quit her job, and now lives life on her terms.
 Mel is a blogger from Quebec writing with a focus on women and families.
 She brings a unique perspective representing working women who want to enrich their families and the next generation.
 She’s appeared on popular personal finance podcasts like FIRE Drill, and was featured in an article for the Globe and Mail.
 She is also the first blogger to acknowledge and discuss how her privilege has contributed to her FIRE success.

 As an experienced Business Analyst, Mel has crafted an effective 10-year road map to financial success while raising two small children.
 On the blog you will find important tools like a net worth calculator and a detailed comparative analysis of TFSA’s vs. RRSPs along with exactly how to leverage each to your maximum advantage.

 Engineer and published author, Tim Stobbs, proves that if your dreams don’t scare you, they’re not big enough.
 He made a plan to retire by 55 and ended up crushing that goal 15 years ahead of schedule.
 This seasoned pro has been hailed by almost every personal finance heavy weight in the FIRE movement.

 The best thing about this blog is the sheer wealth of knowledge and resources to get you started on your FIRE journey.
-You can find the answer to almost anything like optimizing investments tools like RRSPs and TFSAs and minimizing taxes before and after retirement.
-He even teaches you the best way access your investments by selling the right ones at the right time, and how to live off dividends.
+You can find the answer to almost anything like optimizing investment tools like RRSPs, TFSAs, and minimizing taxes before and after retirement.
+He even teaches you the best way to access your investments by selling the right ones at the right time, and how to live off dividends.

 14. Reverse The Crush